Allahyar and the Legend of Markhor: Accolades

 The film won the prestigious Monolith Award for Content at the Infinity Film Festival at Hollywood.
 It was also screened at South Asian International Film Festival (SAIFF) at New York, where it received Best Feature Film in the Audience Choice category.

 Sequel

-A sequel titled Allahyar and the 100 Flowers of God will release on 2 June 2023.
+A sequel titled, Allahyar and the 100 Flowers of God was released in 2023 with returning director, Uzair Zaheer Khan.

+3rd Worlds Studios returned to produce and provide animation for the film.

+The film featured Anum Zaidi, and Azfar Jafri reprising their roles from the previous film with Ali Zafar, Iqra Aziz, Humayun Saeed, Bushra Ansari, and Meera Ji joining the cast as new characters.